A travel guide to the best attractions in Cartagena, Southern Spain: the perfect Cartagena Itinerary

 Lunch in La Alacena de Maria

-When visiting the Andalusian coastline you must try the delicious and fresh seafood dishes this region has to offer.
+When visiting the Murcia coastline you must try the delicious and fresh seafood dishes this region has to offer.

 La Alacena de Maria (Calle Real 24) is known to be one of the best restaurants in Cartagena for lunch, and will take you on a delicious exploration of fresh and tasty seafood, prepared in the most traditional way!